dqops/dqo/docs/checks/column/numeric/index.md

 ---
-title: column level numeric data quality checks
+title: List of column level numeric data quality checks
 ---
-# column level numeric data quality checks
+# List of column level numeric data quality checks

 This is a list of numeric column data quality checks supported by DQOps and a brief description of what data quality issued they detect.